 - If you use these files unchanged you can reference them in the installed location.

-- If you want to edit the example files or create your own files from the template files you should save them to a new location (e.g. your Documents folder), otherwise your changed files will be replaced when a new version of the plugin is installed.
+- If you want to edit the example files or create your own files from the template files you should save them to a new location, otherwise your changed files will be replaced when a new version of the plugin is installed.
+I highly recommend storing everything related to the plugin in the Trevliga Spel folder in your Documents folder; create the folder if you don't have it yet.

 - In the Default tag, define send="no" receive="yes".
 That way, all Step entries that not explicitly set send="yes" will be ignored when the button is pressed.